Table of Contents Show

 - Top-Rated Campgrounds near Santa Cruz, CA

 - Tips for Choosing a Place to Camp

 People love California for its beaches and forests, and camping in the Santa Cruz area means access to both.
 Here you’ll find Santa Cruz campgrounds that will satisfy the outdoor adventures!

-Next to the Pacific Ocean and amidst the majestic redwoods, this part of California’s Central Coast is legendarily laid back and beautiful.
-Its string of scenic beaches and enchanting small communities attract visitors from all over for much of the year.
+Next to the Pacific Ocean and amidst the majestic California redwoods, this part of California’s Central Coast is legendarily laid back and beautiful.
+Santa Cruz County offers a string of scenic beaches and enchanting small communities that attract visitors from all over for much of the year.

 While many of the campers come from across the country or even overseas, others make a much shorter journey.
 It’s a favorite spot for quick getaways for many Californians who live in more congested areas.